ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

 Cloud service, other trusted devices             Data modification            Application and     Attack on the
                                                                               system data         remote device
                                                                                                   or service
+Bluetooth, other connectivity services           Data confidentiality,        Application and     Network attack,
+                                                 Data integrity               network data        malformed input
 ================================================ ============================ =================== =================

+Note that Ostro OS also includes a variety of mechanisms intended for developer use and debugging.
+While we have attempted to show developers how to use these modes of access in the safest method possible, they could be used as additional attack surfaces if left open in final products.

 Threats
 -------